pedromargolles/pyDecNef/docs/introduction/installation.md

 ### Python version

-pyDecNef scripts are intended to be run in Python 3.6 or above using as minimum external libraries as possible and relying on [Python standard library](https://docs.python.org/3/library/) to maximize compatibility across Python versions.
+pyDecNef scripts are intended to be run in Python 3.6 or above using as minimum external libraries as possible and relying on <a href="https://docs.python.org/3/library/" target="_blank">Python standard library</a> to maximize compatibility across Python versions.
 Python should be installed both in server and client computers.

 ### Python dependencies